singhalyogesh/react/README.md

 ## react-native-truecaller Features
-* Support both IOS and Android
+* Supports both Android and iOS

 ## Getting started

 - `npm install react-native-truecaller --save` or  `yarn add react-native-truecaller`
 - for Linking both android and ios run `react-native link`

 ## Android Configuration

-You should have:

-1. Truecaller app installed
-2. Sign up at https://developer.truecaller.com/sign-up and Create you APP KEY    (Partner Key).
+You can sign up at https://developer.truecaller.com/sign-up and Create you APP KEY (Partner Key).

-#### Integrating  Latest TrueCaller SDK in our android module
+#### Integrating latest Truecaller SDK in your android module

 1. Download the project zip file from the [Android SDK release section](https://github.com/truecaller/ios-sdk/releases)
 2. Unzip the file
-3. Copy the TruecallerSDK (.arr) File.
+3. Copy the SDK .aar File.
-4. Add the above extracted .arr file into libs folder of your react-native-truecaller  (path : react-native-truecaller -> android -> libs -> .arr        file)
+4. Add the above extracted .aar file into libs folder of your react-native-truecaller (path : react-native-truecaller -> android -> libs -> .arr file)
-5. Add it in react-native-truecaller gradle file (Note) if any new changes in sdk then replace this .arr file with latest one.
+5. Add it in react-native-truecaller gradle file (Note) if any new changes in sdk then replace this .aar file with latest one.

 	```bash
 	compile files('libs/truesdk-0.6.aar')